23 of the Best Gluten-Free Cookie Brands (2022)

 • The Nutty Cookie – Macaroon

-Cross-Contact: Pamela’s website states that all of their products are made in a certified gluten-free facility.
+Cross-Contact: Pamela’s products are made in a certified gluten-free facility.
 They also conduct regular testing to ensure that their products fall below the FDA requirement of 20 ppm for gluten, with their products routinely coming in under 10 ppm.
 Their products have also been certified by the GFCO.
 (Source: Pamela’s)

 Pepperidge Farm